hevprog/DSA_finals/README.md

 ## Final Project: An Interactive Simulator for Data Structures and Algorithms.
+#### 🎊This project was deemed completed and is now ready to be presented by Friday🎊
+#### do finalize your repo and make pushes before thursday, pull requests will be reviewed and merge.
 ## Contributors:
 - Henry V Singzon
 - Kent Andrew Parejas